 Impact of policy change on expenditure in Portugal

 There are few examples of attempts to estimate the impact of changes in the legal system on drug-related public expenditures and drug-related budgets.
-Gonçalves et al. (2014) represent an exception as they conducted a comprehensive analysis of the situation before and after the decriminalization in Portugal.
+The Portuguese study ( Gonçalves et al.,2014) represent an exception as it involves a comprehensive analysis of the situation pre and pro decriminalization period in Portugal.
+The authors adopting similar calculation methodology for calculating non-health related costs with the France study (Kopp & Fenoglio,2001), examined both direct and non-direct legal system costs.
+In order to estimate the legal costs, they included police for detection of drug law offences, the court costs associated with legal process of drug law offences and the prison costs associated with drug related offences.
 The authors found a significant reduction in non-health related costs of drug policy between 2000 and 2004, in particular in the legal system (direct) costs and in the (indirect) costs associated with lost income and lost productivity of imprisoned for drug-related crimes was observed.
 Whilst these observations highlight significant changes, prudence is still to be exercised in concluding causal relationships related to the new Portuguese National Strategy for the Fight against Drugs (NSFAD).

+Greece example of Resource relocation complete mismatch between contextual demands and drug public spending (if you want I can elaborate with supporting documentation) – this indicates the absence of policy evaluation and specifically drug public expenditures and resource allocation

+Likewise we could mention the case of Belgium that in their drug policy had prioritised prevention, treatment and as last law enforcement while in practice the analysis indicated that the law enforcement preceded all other sectors and budget

 Conclusions